Data-Connexxus/.github/profile/README.md

 we can now better align towards providing more extensive capabilities with multiple repositories.

 ## Data Tier
+Specific artifacts related to the platform's data tier

 | Area                 | Repository Location                                                                                            |
 |----------------------|------------------------------------------------------------------------------------------------------------|